Japanese Knotweed (Polygonum cuspidatum)

 19 male professional basketball players randomized to Polygonum cuspidatum supplementation (containing resveratrol, 500 mg/day) or control during training.
 Baseline and post-supplementation inflammatory marker measurements.

 Polygonum cuspidatum reduced inflammatory markers (TNF-α, IL-6) vs control.
 Demonstrates resveratrol-mediated anti-inflammatory effects in active athletic population.
 Limited by small sample and specific athletic context.
-The single human RCT specifically using knotweed (rather than purified resveratrol) — most knotweed evidence transfers from resveratrol research.
+The single human clinical trial specifically using knotweed (rather than purified resveratrol) — most knotweed evidence transfers from resveratrol research.

 2